-- prioritise children based on the Department of Education and Training (DET) criteria listed below - work with other local kindergarten services and the regional DET office to ensure all eligible children have access to a kindergarten place.
+- prioritise children based on the Department of Education (DE) criteria listed in the table below • - work with other local kindergarten services and the regional DE office to ensure all eligible children have access to a kindergarten place.

-This criteria must be used by the approved provider when prioritising enrolments.
+These criteria must be used by the approved provider when prioritising enrolments.
 Guidance is available from the Department's regional offices if required.